tuist/XcodeProj/README.md

 There are some useful additions to the API that you can check out on the [CHANGELOG](https://github.com/xcode-project-manager/xcodeproj/blob/master/CHANGELOG.md).

 One of those additions is an improvement on how references are managed.
  When new objects are added to the project, you get the object reference.
-The reference is an instance that should be used to refer that object from any other.
-That reference can only be obtained when the object gets added to the project so you are responsible for keeping and using it properly. **The value of that reference is an implementation detail that has been abstracted away from you.**
+The reference is an instance that should be used to refer that object from any other. **The value of that reference is an implementation detail that has been abstracted away from you.**

 ## Documentation 📄
 You can check out the documentation on the following [link](https://xcbuddy.github.io/xcodeproj/index.html).
 The documentation is automatically generated in every release by using [Jazzy](https://github.com/realm/jazzy) from [Realm](https://realm.io).